 This is upgraded version.
 Make a day or 2 ahead.

 Streusel (crumble top) is optional.
-In a food processor, blend all ingredients until it comes together and refrigerate.
-Grate streusel using an upside down cooling rack.
-Keep streusel in the freezer until ready to use.
+In a food processor, blend all ingredients until it comes together; refrigerate.
+Grate streusel using an upside down cooling rack or cut into small cubes.
+Keep streusel in the refrigerator or freezer until ready to use.

 Cubed butter and keep refrigerated.
 In a stand mixer fitted with the paddle attachment (hook attachement works fine too, paddle works faster), mix to combine flour, sugar, salt and instant yeast.
 Add cold eggs and milk.
 Mix on low until it comes together.
 Then, increase mixer speed to medium and mix for 8 mins or until dough comes off the sides of the bowl and becomes elastic.
 Scrape the sides of bowl and attachment every so often during mixing (it minimizes the factor).
 Add cubed and cold butter and continue mixing for an additional 8 mins.
 Scrape the sides of bowl every so often.
 After that time, the dough should come off easily from the sides of the bowl.
 The internal temperature should read ≈77/80ºF(25/27ºC).
 Transfer brioche dough onto the countertop (no extra flour is needed) and shape into a tight round; place dough in a greased container, cover and let ferment for about 90 mins or until it has doubled in size.
 Transfer dough onto work surface (no extra flour is needed) deflate completely and shape into a tight log.
 Place over a frozen tray, wrap in plastic film and refrigerate overnight.
 The resting time in the refrigerator allows the brioche to strengthen and develop aromas.